 The Mayor of Greater Manchester, Andy Burnham, is calling on the telecommunications industry to cut the bills of older and vulnerable landline telephone customers after a powerful exchange on this lunchtime’s phone-in with members of the public on BBC Radio Manchester.

 Participating in his weekly Hot Seat programme, Andy spoke to Greater Manchester resident Mary, who explained that while she is self-isolating at home her landline telephone acts as her only form of communication with the outside world during the ongoing coronavirus crisis.

-“I have no computer, the same as thousands of other elderly people,” 80-year-old Mary told presenter Mike Sweeney live on BBC Radio Manchester. “[As customers] we are all very concerned that at the end of all this our telephone bills, if we do try to communicate with people, are going to be astronomical.”
+“I have no computer, the same as thousands of other elderly people,” 80-year-old Mary told presenter Mike Sweeney live on BBC Radio Manchester (opens new page). “[As customers] we are all very concerned that at the end of all this our telephone bills, if we do try to communicate with people, are going to be astronomical.”

 Mary challenged the Mayor and the telecommunications sector to come to the aid of all older people, and those vulnerable at this time, and to cap the cost of landline phone bills.

 “Is there anything you can do, or the telecommunications industry can do, to help the elderly so they can pick up the phone, ask for help or just to have a chat?”

 Telecomms companies and the Government recently announced (opens new page) a joint package of measures to “support vulnerable consumers”, including some “free calls from landlines or mobiles.”
 However, there is no one standardised approach across the industry, and no approach that includes over-75s in the grouping classed as “vulnerable.”

 Granting cheaper landline use for older customers, and those vulnerable at this time, would enable individuals to remain in contact with their friends, families, carers and the wider community, and act to combat social isolation or feelings of loneliness or depression.